 This course is an optional subject intended to cater for those pupils who are capable of working beyond the limits of the GCSE Mathematics specification.
-This course will count as one of your 6 options.
+This course will count as one of your options.
 It is designed to broaden the mathematical experience of pupils who:

-- Have a strong mathematical ability - Are considering mathematical courses at AS/A Levels - Are considering courses at AS/A Level that require mathematics beyond GCSE - Wish to extend their knowledge of mathematics.
+- · Have a strong mathematical ability - Are considering mathematical courses at AS/A Levels - Are considering courses at AS/A Level that require Mathematics beyond GCSE (any STEM subject) - Wish to extend their knowledge of Mathematics.